ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/Easily-hosting-your-portfolio-online.md

 3. From the drop-down menu, choose the name of the repository containing your portfolio.
 4. Press "Install & Authorize"

-With CodeCaspsules connected to your portfolio, you can now deploy it!
+With CodeCaspsules connected to your portfolio, you can now deploy it.

 ### Creating a Capsule and viewing the portfolio